bmann/bmcgarden/_posts/2024-06-10-vsw-smartyoungbc.md

 I met a number of great people in and around these talks and at an after party or two.
 Here's a high level description of a couple of encounters:
 * how to stay in Canada while building a business; [[Startup Visa]] is still not very well known (and the angel investor part of it needs work)
-* a team exploring a program inspired by Google's Summer of Code, focused on the Province of BC
+* a team exploring a program inspired by Google's Summer of Code, focused on onboarding more open source builders in the Province of BC
 * a startup exploring international fruit importing
 * someone who heard me talk about neurodiversity and mental health, and had the courage to come up and ask for more resources around this
 * a connected pet hardware startup which needs local hardware/software expertise
 * a [[SRED]] software platform that might be possible to open source[^oss]
 * several software developers looking to connect with other technical builders[^dev]

 I'm looking forward to the meetings I'm going to have with many of the people who already followed up.
+Thanks for connecting[^bmann]!

 ---